 - Add flavor with fresh garlic or garlic powder and then finish the parsnips with chopped parsley and Parmesan cheese.

 - Curry powder is a great counterpart to the sweetness of the parsnips and brings out its natural earthiness.

-- For something simple, use seasoned salt or french fry seasoning.
+- For something simple, use seasoned salt.

-How to pick parsnips?
+How to Buy Parsnips

 - Choose smaller, younger parsnips over the larger ones.
 They are sweeter than the more mature parsnips and they don't need to be peeled.